Who can apply?

 Royce aims to fund up to two projects on the development of schools’ outreach, science communication or public engagement activities in materials science.
 Applications are open to academic, technical or professional services staff.

-Who can be an intern?
+Who can be an Intern?

 Student interns should gain experience in a materials science work setting and learn more about the opportunities available to them after completing their undergraduate degree.
 Interns should have the chance to manage their own work, participate in group meetings, conduct experiments, and develop collaborative working skills.
 They shall also be able to contribute towards the research activities of the host research group.